 We made careful selections to ensure that the font was not overwhelmed with personality, but that just enough was embedded in order for it to be clearly ‘Coca-Cola’.
 The font itself is fairly wide, and has a large x-height.
 Open arcs and rounded counters deliberately bring air into the font, with flourishes and curves bringing a sense of humanism and accessibility.

 People use the term “story” or “narrative” to describe corporate branding models.
-How does this typeface reflect or support Coke’s narrative?
+How does the Coca Cola font reflect or support Coke’s narrative?

 The current trend of a brand being seen increasingly as a storyteller has from day one been a principle at the heart of the Coca-Cola narrative, to such a degree that it is now part of our mass unconsciousness.
 Globally, we recognize this brand and its attributes more than any other, and have deep cultural links with its perceived nature and story, from the iconic bottle shape and script to a red Father Christmas.